 - When a self-breaches of the barrier beach occurs, its location and alignment depend primarily on the location where the beach berm crest elevation is lowest. - As water levels rise in the closed lagoon, the location where water begins to spill over the beach is often the prior location of the channel, which had the lowest elevation prior to closure and hence lags in elevation relative to the rest of the beach crest.
 During some closures, wave-induced beach building is sufficient to raise the entire beach crest to similar elevations, thereby eliminating the remnant low point from the prior channel. - Sometimes the location of the lowest point is set by the wave refraction patterns, with nearshore wave modeling indicating that the weakest wave energy is located just north of the jetty groin (see Figure 4-6 in Jetty Study, ESA PWA, 2017).
 This minimum in wave energy occurs in the nearshore, before waves reach the groin, due to the shape and aspect of Goat Rock State Beach relative to the wave climate.
 In fact, this nearshore minimum was the basis for the groin's location. - The groin further reduces wave energy in the surf zone, and can cause lower beach berm elevations in its lee than would otherwise be present.
 Particularly if the channel was located next to the groin prior to closure, the groin can reduce wave-induced beach berm building.
 Combined with the multi-year drought that limited northward inlet migration due to low peak annual river inflows, there was a persistent low point just north of the groin that limited opportunities for outlet channel implementation in 2014 and 2015.

 Inlet migration due to waves after breach:

-- Once the barrier beach is breached, the channel typically changes alignment because the ocean-side mouth migrates laterally in response to wave and littoral transport processes (Behrens et al., 2009). - Observations by Behrens et al. (2009) show that the channel can move both northward and southward during the management period.
+Once the barrier beach is breached, the channel typically changes alignment because the ocean-side mouth migrates laterally in response to wave and littoral transport processes (Behrens et al., 2009).